 Voltage fluctuation might cut off the built-in fuse inside the power adapter.
 Replacement is easy, it just takes a few bit of workaround.

-And just in case you are using a cheap power bank or laptop USB port to charge your iPhone, make sure they provide accurate power output.
+And just in case you are using a cheap power bank, battery charging case or laptop USB port to charge your iPhone, make sure they provide accurate power output.
 Cheap power banks are very harmful for iPhones, and a laptop on power saving mode could provide less than 5 volts of power output through a USB port.